-ACTIVITIES 2016 2017
+ACTIVITIES 2016 2017 2018

-1. Admissions with Infected catheters 28 15
+1. Admissions with Infected

+catheters 28 15 4

-Admissions with Fluid Overload 17 10
+Admissions with Fluid

+Overload 17 10 4

-Admissions with Renal Anaemia 7 3
+Admissions with Renal

+Anaemia 7 3 Nil

-(among stable patients)
+( patients on EPO injections)

-Total Number of Admissions 52 28
+Total Number of Admissions 52 28 8

-2. Number of Blood Transfusions 804 689
+2. Number of Blood

+Transfusions 804 689 319

-4. Number of Patients with a Urea 160 out of 178 out of 188
+3. Number of Patients with a 160 out of 178 out of 185 out of

-Reduction Ratio of over 65% (for 185 patients Patients
+Urea Reduction Ratio of over 185 patients 188 195 Patients

-patients without catheters)
+65% (for patients without Patients

+catheters)

-5. Number of Patients with normal 170 out of 188 out of 205
+4. Number of Patients with 170 out of 188 out of 195 out of

-Protein level to Assess Nutrition Level 202 patients patients
+normal Protein level to 202 patients 205 patients 207 Patients

+Assess Nutrition Level

-It has been found that the total number of admissions have decreased considerably by nearly 46% with the implementation of Best Practice.
-This implied that the patients had taken control of their health and able to do self -care.
-The number of admissions with infected catheters has decreased from 28 to 15.
-We can do more to bring down the figure but some patients are not able to keep the dressing clean, especially, when the catheters are found in the groin as urine incontinence, bowel incontinence and poor hygienic conditions favour bacterial growth and catheter exit site infection.
-Admissions with fluid overload have also decreased and this reflects the level of compliance among patients.
+It has been found that the total number of admissions have decreased considerably by nearly 71% with the implementation of Best Practice.
+This implied that the patients learned to take control of their health and were able to perform self -care.
+The number of admissions with infected catheters has decreased from 15 to 4.
+More has done to bring down the figure but some patients were not able to keep the dressing clean, especially, when the catheters are found in the groin as urine incontinence, bowel incontinence and poor hygienic conditions favour bacterial growth and catheter exit site infection.